linzhoucool/ObjectOrientedJavascript/ES6 exercises.md

 ---
 ## 4

-Simplify the return value in this function by replacing instances of `concat` with the spread syntax.
+Change the return value in this function by replacing instances of `concat` with the spread syntax.

 `copyReplace` replaces part of an array with elements from another array, and returns a new `array`.